khalid-hussain/shaheen/chap2.md

 would rally around him for a period of time but after a while this kingdom would become an arena of jealousy and envy.

-Inspite of the circumstances, Granada was the most advanced city in the fields of arts and sciences not only in Europe but also in the entire world.
+Despite the circumstances, Granada was the most advanced city in the fields of arts and sciences not only in Europe but also in the entire world.
 Its builders too were renowned around the world.
 Students from far and wide sought education in its universities and Granada's surgeons and physicians were second to none.